Psalms For Life

 the musicians in the back

-and the young women beating drums in between:
+young women playing tambourines in between:

-26 “Bless God in the great congregation, YHWH
+26 “Bless God in the great congregation

 27 Little Benjamin is leading out front